 The Wildfires of October 2018 cleared the constricting aging Fynbos.
 Consequently, instead of having to bash through 3 to 4m high dense stands of Cape Flora, it is possible to explore new routes and visit peaks that have not been summited for close to 20 years.

-The Garden Route Trail Running Club, driven by the Six Peaks fastest known time and the MUT Trail Running Race are constantly opening up new routes in an en-devour to shave time off the records.
+The Garden Route Trail Running Club, driven by the Six Peaks fastest known time and the MUT Trail Running Race are constantly opening up new routes in an endevour to shave time off the records.

 For hikers, this presents a perfect window of opportunity to explore before the new Fynbos growth gets too tall again.

 I recall blazing a trail 10 days after the wildfres from Craddock Peak down the eaastern slope to Skurwekop, only to find a historical path, long forgotten to the top of Skurwekop.
-Recently, redoing the same route, a group of 5 trail runners dashed past us as a traininng session.
+Recently, redoing the same route, a group of 5 trail runners dashed past us as a training session.

-While many peaks are on the list, another rewarding wild hike to to the summit of Jonkersberg north of Groot Brak.
+While many peaks are on the list, another rewarding wild hike is to the summit of Jonkersberg north of Groot Brak.
 The allure of this hike was not to summit the peak, but to confirm a sighting of a pair of eagles I had seen ridge soaring from the distance.
 While On the hike to the summit I was able to confirm their identity, a pair of Martial Eagles.
 Read More

 Along the length of the Outeniqua Trail there are some remarkable stand alone day hike in the forested section of the mountains.